sul-dlss-labs/engineering-design-adrs/0015-change-swap-from-openwayback.md

   * Playback is not up to date with contemporary websites
   * Many other institution moving away from Openwayback for replay
   * Will still require customization to support WARC collections
+  * Adding new content involves indexing and merging, which can be costly in terms of time and resource utilization.

 ## Decision Outcome <!-- required -->